Prodigy (online service): Conversion to a true ISP

 In 1994, Prodigy became the first of the early-generation dialup services to offer full access to the World Wide Web and to offer Web page hosting to its members.
-Since Prodigy was not a true Internet service provider, programs that needed an Internet connection, such as Internet Explorer and Quake multiplayer, could not be used with the service.
-Prodigy developed its own web browser, but it compared poorly to other mainstream browsers in features.
+However, since Prodigy was not an actual Internet service provider, programs that needed an Internet connection, such as Internet Explorer and the Quake multiplayer game, could not be used with the service.
+Prodigy developed its own web browser, but it compared poorly to other mainstream browsers in terms of features.

-In 1995/1996 Prodigy hired Ed Bennett and Will Lansing.
-In 1995 through 1996 Prodigy unveiled several Internet-related products.
-It debuted its own real-time chat area within the service similar to AOL's.
-Access to USENET newsgroups was made available to Prodigy members via the Prodigy interface software.
-Also, Prodigy's first web presence, called Astranet, was released shortly thereafter.
-Astranet was to be a web-based news and information service and supported in part by advertising, though the site was considered experimental and never fully worked out its offering or business model.
-Another innovation was Skimmer—a market trial ISP service which became the base for the Prodigy Internet.
+In 1995/1996, Prodigy hired Ed Bennett and Will Lansing.
+From 1995 through 1996, Prodigy unveiled several Internet-related products.
+It debuted its real-time chat area within the service, similar to AOL's.
+Access to Usenet newsgroups was made available and Prodigy's first web presence, Astranet, was released shortly afterward.
+Astranet was to be a web-based news and information service supported partly by advertising.
+However, the site was considered experimental and incomplete.
+Another innovation was Skimmer, a market trial ISP service that became the base for Prodigy Internet.

 In 1996, with Gregory C. Carr as chair, the company retooled itself as a true Internet service provider, making its main offering Internet access branded as Prodigy Internet.
-This new service featured personalized web content, news alerts to pagers and Java chat.
-At the same time Prodigy de-emphasized its antiquated proprietary interface and its own editorial content, which were re-badged as Prodigy Classic.
-Prodigy Classic was discontinued in November 1999 with the official explanation that its aging software was not Y2K compliant.
+This new service featured personalized web content, news alerts to pagers, and Java chat.
+At the same time, Prodigy deemphasized its antiquated proprietary interface and editorial content, which were relabeled as Prodigy Classic.
+Prodigy Classic was discontinued on October 1, 1999 because the aging software was not Y2K compliant.
 The service had 209,000 members when it was discontinued.